 - Age Discrimination in employment Act (ADEA);

 - Fair Employment and Housing Act (FEHA);

 - U.S. Equal Employment Opportunity Commission (EEOC); and

 - Department of Fair Employment and Housing (DFEH).

 Under ADEA as well as the FEHA, employers are penalized when employee 40 years or older who is discriminated against, harassed, or retaliated against in any aspect of employment, from the hiring process to termination.
 Hence, if you are 40 years and above, and you feel that you are unfairly treated at work, then you have a greater chance of prosecuting your employer for age discrimination.

 Age discrimination becomes prevalent at work due to lack of knowledge of employers relating to the laws and fear of employers who might retaliate against them or even terminate them for filing a complaint or claim against them.

 This is why it is never a good idea to seek compensation against your employer directly.
 Although it is advisable to use your grievance machinery at work in order to complain about discriminatory acts against you, if nothing happens, don’t gamble on your employment by directly filing for compensation against your erring employer.
-In order to be fully protected you against retaliation by your employer while you seek remuneration for your damages, seek help from employment and labor law attorneys who have the experience and resources to go against big corporations and even large defense law firms.
+In order to be fully protected from workplace retaliation while seeking remuneration for your damages, seek help from age, gender, marital status, religious, civil rights, pregnancy, racial and disability discrimination lawyers who have the experience and resources to go against big corporations and even large defense law firms.